Tailings Certificate Training

 The Tailings Center launched its Tailings Management training program in March of 2021 including six short courses of two weeks duration that provide registrants with an understanding of the Fundamentals of Tailings Management.
-All courses will be offered online, and all content will be available both synchronously and asynchronously.
+All courses are offered online, and all content is available both synchronously and asynchronously.
 Registrants will have access to the course content for 4 weeks after completion of each course.
 Courses may be taken individually, or all six courses can be taken in sequence earning a Tailings Center certificate of completion.
 Each completed course carries 15 contact hours.
-The target audience for these courses are those who seek additional basic knowledge on tailings management.
+The target audience for these courses are those who seek additional basic knowledge on tailings engineering and management.

 Our Vision is to be the world leader in: